kapelner/fastLogisticRegressionWrap/README.md

 )
 ```

-yields a 8x speedup on one core:
+yields an 8x speedup on one core:

 ```
 Unit: seconds